-At this point of narration, I would make an additional clarification to the fact that in 1943 when Kiev was liberated, only every fifth of the pre-war population was to be found within the city.
+At this point in the narration, I would make an additional clarification to the fact that in 1943 when Kyiv was liberated, only every fifth of the pre-war population was to be found within the city.
 Let’s fill the gap between 930 000 people in 1941 and only 180 000 in 1943.

-- 200 000 men were mobilized to the Red Army and a great part of these soldiers was killed in combat or starved to death within the POW camps, including the ones near Kiev.
+- 200 000 men were mobilized to the Red Army and a great part of these soldiers were killed in combat or starved to death within the POW camps, including the ones near Kyiv.

 - 325 000 civilians who had permission were evacuated to the East by means of the five railway stations of the city.

-- 100 000 — 150 000 citizens of Kiev and the adjustment villages were taken to the Reich as the free working force.
+- 100 000 — 150 000 citizens of Kyiv and the adjustment villages were taken to the Reich as the free working force.

-- Up to 100 000 of civilians, soldiers and rebels, including 40 000 — 60 000 of Jews were murdered in the mass killing actions, lost lives in prisons, labor camps, died from starvation and diseases.
+- Up to 100 000 civilians, soldiers, and rebels, including 40 000 — 60 000 Jews were murdered in the mass killing actions, lost lives in prisons, labor camps, died from starvation and diseases.

 During the infamous murders at Babi Yar outside Kiev in September 1941, for example, a combination of soldiers from SS police battalions, Einsatzgruppen and local collaborators murdered nearly 34,000 Jews in just two days by shooting them.
 This was killing on a scale that no death camp ever matched over a similar period.
 What gas chambers offered was not a way of killing more people in a single day than shooting, but a method of making the killing easier – for the killers.